29-Year-Old Defensive Tackle – Indianapolis Colts

 Arthur Jones Contract Information:

-Agreed to a five-year deal with the Colts in March 2014 worth $30 million.
+Agreed to a restructured contract with the Colts in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Arthur Jones – simply subscribe now.